The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |At-fault accident (damage > $1,000)||$1,679||$2,837|

-Insurance companies rely on age as an estimator of risk, pricing policies accordingly.
-Car insurance is usually expensive for teen drivers — due to their inexperience — and relatively affordable for middle-aged drivers.
-Because every auto insurance company evaluates age brackets differently, it's wise to compare rates and find a suitable policy.
+Insurers use age to outline potential risk, pricing policies on a sliding scale.
+Auto insurance is typically more expensive for drivers younger than 25 — due to their increased odds of being involved in an accident — and relatively affordable for older drivers.
+Because every auto insurance company evaluates age brackets in a different way, it's wise to compare rates and find great coverage.

 |Discount Comparison||MetLife||Safe Auto|